-24. Breaks
+25. Breaks

-This clause replaces clause 20 - Breaks of the Award.
-A teacher will be entitled to an unpaid meal break of not less than 30 consecutive minutes, which commences no later than five hours after the scheduled commencement of work.
-The lunch break may be taken at a time different to the school's timetabled lunch break.
+This clause replaces clause 16 - Breaks of the Award.
+A teacher who is engaged or rostered to work for more than 5 hours on a day will be entitled to an unpaid meal break of not less than 30 consecutive minutes.
+Such meal break commences no later than five hours after the scheduled commencement of work and may be taken at a time different to the school's timetabled lunch break.
 Although the school will make every effort to provide a teacher with an unpaid meal break of not less than 30 minutes, it may only be possible to provide a teacher who is on yard duty during the meal break with a break of not less than 20 consecutive minutes.

-25. Teachers' specific duties
+26. Teachers' specific duties

-- 25.1 (i) The normal duties of teachers in addition to scheduled teaching, preparation, assessment and reporting, shall include attendance at morning devotions, playground duties, sports duties, attending staff meetings, parent/teacher meetings, administration and assembly duties, and pastoral care duties, as rostered. - (ii) Specialised teaching and learning duties may include roles as determined by the school, for example, early learning teachers, teacher-librarians, learning support teachers, and teachers engaged in leadership positions. - (iii) Duties may also include attending school camps, retreats, excursions (including overnight excursions) and other extra-curricular activities. - (iv) Duties for leadership positions and for specialist teachers will be specified in their job description. - (v) Details of all of a teacher's duties will be included in the job description which will be provided to newly appointed teachers.

-(vi) Yearly review of load etc. to be negotiated in good faith with the school administration, and a specific job description to be drafted for any additional duties.
+- 26.1 (i) The normal duties of teachers in addition to scheduled teaching, preparation, assessment and reporting, shall include attendance at morning devotions, playground duties, sports duties, attending staff meetings, parent/teacher meetings, administration and assembly duties, and pastoral care duties, as rostered. - (ii) Specialised teaching and learning duties may include roles as determined by the school, for example, early learning teachers, teacher-librarians, learning support teachers, and teachers engaged in leadership positions. - (iii) Duties may also include attending school camps, retreats, excursions (including overnight excursions) and other extra-curricular activities. - (iv) Duties for leadership positions and for specialist teachers will be specified in their job description. - (v) Details of all of a teacher's duties will be included in the job description which will be provided to newly appointed teachers. - (vi) Yearly review of load etc. to be negotiated in good faith with the school administration, and a specific job description to be drafted for any additional duties.

-25.2 Allocation of Duties
+26.2 Allocation of Duties